 When finished, press Create Session Date.
 Then, you will see the options to make a copy of the session, edit, or delete it.
 On the left side of the box, you can select another date on the calendar to create another day and repeat the session date creation process.
 This option is useful when you have training on a recurrent basis within a certain period (eg. product update training, induction plan, compliance training…).

 Finally, move to the Completion tab to flag how you want to mark a user’s completion of a webinar session.
 This is what you can achieve with the following options:

 - Mark as completed when the user joins the webinar: The course will be marked as Completed by the user once the user joins a session.
 You will be able to specify how many session dates are required to obtain completion and whether watching a recording counts as attendance or not.

 - Manual: The Superadmin or a Power User will need to manually mark attendance.
 Refer to this article to learn more.

 - Automatic completion based on test: The course will be completed as soon as the user passes a test training material that must be included among the training material of the course.
 Remember that users will not be able to complete the course if there is no test linked to the course as training material.

 When you’re finished, press Save Changes.
 All the webinar sessions will be listed in the Sessions and Enrollments tab.
-Click on the menu item at the end of the session row to make a copy of the session, edit or delete it.
 Select Learner View to see how the session will be shown to learners.

 Adding Training Material to Webinar Courses